Welcome

 FERNAND PEGOT magenta/pink, rarely in commerce SOLD OUT

-FRANK'S FANCY striking modern dark purple
+FRANK'S FANCY striking modern dark purple SOLD OUT

 FREDERICK DOUGLASS blue, Rochester family SOLD OUT

-GEORGE EASTMAN rich cerise julianae hybrid
+GEORGE EASTMAN rich cerise julianae hybrid SOLD OUT

 GLORY enormous magenta florets, correctly named SOLD OUT